i-annazh/web-progress/README.md

 # web-progress
 for web progress
-this progress is building fro test
+this progress is building for test